 As we stated earlier in this topic, field transforms are always associated with a field extraction.
 On the Field Extractions page in Manager, you can see that the

 When a field transform is first created, by default it is only available to its creator.
 To make it so that other users can use the field transform, you need to update its permissions.
 To do this, locate the field transform on the Field transformations page and select its Permissions link.
 This opens the standard permission management page used in Manager for knowledge objects.

 On this page you can set up role-based permissions for the field transform, and determine whether it is available to users of one specific App, or globally to users of all Apps.
-For more information about managing permissions with Manager, see "Curate Splunk knowledge with Manager," in this manual.
+For more information about managing permissions with Manager, see "Manage knowledge object permissions," in this manual.

 Delete field transforms